 When you have anxiety, your adrenaline and heart rate typically go up to help you focus on the threat.
 It's more or less a state of high alert, like when you're running away from danger.

 However, it's different when it's not just anxiety that comes and goes but a constant state of mind.
 The worry becomes endless and doesn't essentially require an actual triggering situation.
-This persistent feeling of anxiety is a disorder.
+This persistent feeling of anxiety is a mental disorder.

 You likely have anxiety disorder when the feelings are overly intense, whether in the presence or absence of a threat.

-The symptoms of anxiety disorder are virtually the same as those of normal anxiety but are persistent.
+The symptoms of anxiety disorder are virtually the same as those of normal anxiety but are more persistent.

 If you have an anxiety disorder, the symptoms may get worse over time if left untreated.
 It may affect your relationship, work, and school.